-Governor Robert Bentley on Monday issued a State of Emergency for all Alabama counties in preparation for winter weather.
+Governor Robert Bentley on Thursday issued a State of Emergency effective at 7:00 a.m.
+Friday for all Alabama counties in preparation for potential severe winter weather.